The Tudor Rose is a very famous symbol for England, and not only is it very beautiful, it is also an important part of English history.

 The Tudor rose (or Union rose) is a combination of the white rose of the House of York and the red rose of the House of Lancaster.
 It is a symbol of unity and peace.
 The rose being the national flower of England, it is also a timeless symbol of love and beauty.

-We’ve kept the design very rustic-antique inspired in its simplicity, with a juicy deep claret garnet cabochon echoing the red rose.
+We’ve kept the design very rustic-antique inspired in its simplicity.
+Here we are introducing an even more precious version - in gold Vermeil.
+We also traded the original Indian Garnet stone, for a gorgeous checkboard Lapis Lazuli cabochon.
 The twin roses entwine the whole band with their thorny stems and glorious blooms.

 This special ring is created in small batches, completely locally within the UK, by multi talented craftspeople.
 Hand carved from wax by us, then casted in Scotland, and finally hand set, finished and polished (with its final beautiful gold cloak) back in London - we’ve spent hours dreaming and perfecting this beauty.